Rolf Gardiner: Landowner

 He and his wife developed the Springhead Ring as a music, theatre and crafts network, as well as farming the estate and developing forestry operations.
 It also hosted much musical activity.
 The rural writer John Stewart Collis spent a year after the Second World War working for Gardiner, thinning a 14-acre ash wood on the estate; this formed the material for his 1947 book Down to Earth.

-He was a founder member of The Soil Association and applied organic principles to both farm and forest.
+Gardiner was a founder member of the Soil Association and applied organic principles to both farm and forest.
 The family owned tea-growing estates in Nyasaland (now in Thyolo District, Malawi), known as the Nchima Tea and Tung Estate, of which Gardiner became chairman.
-Gardiner was active in the 1950s in dealing with colonial officials, with a view to conserving the underlying land.
+He was active in the 1950s in dealing with colonial officials, with a view to conserving the underlying land.
 He had written about erosion in Nyasaland and Uganda already in the 1930s, in the New English Weekly.
-The Estate became the Springhead Trust in 1962.
+The Nchima estate became the Nchima Trust in 1962.